Frank Shamrock

 Frank Shamrock (born Frank Alisio Juarez III; December 8, 1972) is an American former professional mixed martial artist.
-Shamrock was the first to hold the UFC Middleweight Championship (later renamed the UFC Light Heavyweight Championship) and retired a four-time defending undefeated champion.
-Shamrock was the No. 1 ranked pound for pound UFC fighter in the world during his reign as the UFC Middleweight Champion.
+Shamrock was the first to hold the UFC Middleweight Championship (later renamed the UFC Light Heavyweight Championship).
+During his reign, he was considered the No. 1 ranked pound for pound UFC fighter in the world.
 Shamrock has won numerous titles in other martial arts organizations, including the interim King of Pancrase title, the WEC Light Heavyweight Championship and the Strikeforce Middleweight Championship.
 Shamrock is regarded as one of the first complete mixed martial artists, having adapted his game from a ground-focused style of fighting to a more well-rounded and versatile style.
+He is a seventh degree black belt in submission fighting.

 He was named "Fighter of the Decade" for the 1990s by the Wrestling Observer, "Best Full Contact Fighter" by Black Belt magazine (1998), and three time "Fighter of the Year" by Full Contact Fighter Magazine.
-He is a seventh degree black belt in submission fighting, awarded by O-Sensei Philip S. Porter of the United States Martial Arts Association.
-He is the adopted brother of Ken Shamrock.

 Shamrock was a color commentator for Showtime Networks, Bellator MMA, Glory Kickboxing and Combate Americas.
 Shamrock has been a brand spokesman for Strikeforce, VAS, UFC, and K-1 MMA.

-After retiring from MMA competition Shamrock retired in Southern California.
+He is the adopted brother of Ken Shamrock.

 Early life

-Born into a Mexican-Native family, Frank Juarez was placed in various foster homes, group homes, and crisis centers from the age of twelve onwards.
+Born into a Mexican-Native family on December 8, 1972, Frank Juarez was placed in various foster homes, group homes, and crisis centers from the age of twelve onwards.
 He had many run-ins with law enforcement until eventually he went to live with Bob Shamrock, who with his wife Dede, had taken in thousands of troubled boys (including Frank's older adoptive brother Ken).
 Juarez went to live with Shamrock at his home in Susanville, California, and was officially adopted by Bob Shamrock at the age of 21, and legally changed his name from Juarez to Shamrock thereafter.

 In the early 1990s, Shamrock served three-and-a-half years in the Folsom State Prison after being convicted of burglary.